 Thermal Scanning Probe Lithography – the technology behind the NanoFrazor, was invented at IBM Research in Zurich.
 The standard process is a subtractive technique where material is selectively removed from a surface and could be described as “inverse 3D printing on the nanoscale”.

-The animation below illustrates the patterning principle on a greatly slowed-down timescale.
+The animation below illustrates the patterning principle in slow motion.

 This approach is a maskless, direct-write lithography technique.
 A special, thermally sensitive resist is spin coated onto the sample surface before patterning.
 A heated ultra-sharp tip is then used to decompose and evaporate the resist locally, thereby creating any arbitrary pattern in the resist.
 This resist pattern can then be transferred into almost any other material by means of lift-off, etching, plating, molding, etc.

 The horizontal and vertical motion of the tip is controlled precisely by means of piezo stages and fast electrostatic cantilever deflections, allowing sub-20 nm lateral and sub-2 nm vertical resolutions.
 The heated resist (usually polyphthalaldehyde) decomposes into volatile molecules that evaporate, leaving a tiny hole in the resist with the same geometry as the tip.
 The depth of each hole is precisely defined by the electrostatic bending of the cantilever enabling 3D shapes to be written with unmatched accuracy in just one single step.
 The evaporation of the resist happens quickly (in less than 2 µs) which allows patterning at tip-scan speeds of several mm/s.